Expedition Skills Seminar - Ruth Glacier

 EXPEDITION HIGHLIGHTS

 RMI's Expedition Skills Seminar - Ruth Glacier takes place in the Great Gorge on the Ruth Glacier.
-From our base camp there are a myriad of peaks available for learning expedition climbing skills and numerous moderate and enjoyable climbs are possible depending on conditions.
-Our expedition course has been designed to prepare you for guided ascents of Denali and Aconcagua, and to enable you to lead your own adventures on other peaks back home.
+From our base camp, there is a myriad of peaks available for learning expedition climbing skills, and numerous moderate and enjoyable climbs are possible depending on conditions.
+Our expedition course has been designed to prepare you for guided ascents of Denali and Aconcagua and to enable you to lead your own adventures on other peaks back home.
 Ice climbing, glacier travel and navigation, expedition techniques and preparation, and crevasse rescue are some of the skills introduced and practiced during the course.
-In addition, camp construction, sled hauling and fixed-line travel are Denali-specific skills you will master.
+In addition, camp construction, sled hauling, and fixed-line travel are Denali-specific skills you will master.
+A previous successful ascent of Mt.
+Rainier is a requirement for participation in the Expedition Skills Seminar - Ruth Glacier.

 Our climbing objective during the trip is the summit of 9,545' Mt.
 Dickey via the West Face route.

-RMI is proud to offer a climber-to-guide ratio of 3:1 on our Expedition Skills Seminar - Ruth Glacier.
+RMI offers a climber-to-guide ratio of 3:1 on our Expedition Skills Seminar - Ruth Glacier.
 Our experienced guides offer extensive personal instruction throughout the course, from the teaching of fundamental climbing knots to instruction and guidance during the climbs.
-RMI Expeditions is committed to a safe, fun, and educational program and these goals are best achieved with a low climber to guide ratio.
+RMI Expeditions is committed to a safe, fun, and educational program, and these goals are best achieved with a low climber to guide ratio.
 While less expensive instructional programs in Alaska exist, none offer the instruction, quality, and experience of RMI.

 THE RMI DIFFERENCE